Today in European history: the Battle of Río Salado (1340)

 Realizing that he was in some distress, Abu al-Hasan ordered a costly full assault on Tarifa on October 10, which failed and badly weakened his army.
 When he got word of the approaching Castilian-Portuguese relief force, he raised the siege and prepared to meet it.
 On the night of October 29, Alfonso XI ordered a contingent of his forces to ride around the Marinid lines and enter Tarifa.
 Abu al-Hasan had given orders to his men to prevent something like this from happening, but the Castilians got into the fortress anyway and, to make matters worse, nobody ever seems to have let Abu al-Hasan know that it happened.

-On October 30, Alfonso XI's men faced off against Abu al-Hasan's Marinids while Alfonso IV's Portuguese forces fought Yusuf I's Granadans.
-The Castilians looked to be in a bit of trouble until the forces Alfonso XI had sent into Tarifa charged out of the city, routed Abu al-Hasan's camp, and then attacked his main army from the rear.
+On October 30, Alfonso XI’s men faced off against Abu al-Hasan’s Marinids while Alfonso IV’s Portuguese forces fought Yusuf I’s Granadans.
+The Castilians looked to be in a bit of trouble until the forces Alfonso XI had sent into Tarifa charged out of the city, routed Abu al-Hasan’s camp, and then attacked his main army from the rear.
 Alfonso IV had less trouble with the Granadans, and so the final outcome was a total Castilian-Portuguese victory.
-Aside from it being the last time a Muslim North African power tried to invade Iberia, the battle is noteworthy for the violence the Christians inflicted on the Muslim camp, where they're said to have killed many of Abu al-Hasan's wives.
+Aside from it being the last time a Muslim North African power tried to invade Iberia, the battle is noteworthy for the violence the Christians inflicted on the Muslim camp, where among other things they’re said to have killed many of Abu al-Hasan’s wives.
 Both Abu al-Hasan and Yusuf made it back to Algeciras, and Abu al-Hasan continued from there to Gibraltar and on to Morocco, never to return.

 The war between Castile and Granada went on for ten more years.
 Algeciras itself fell to the Castilians in 1344, but Gibraltar would remain in Granadan hands until 1462.
 Alfonso IX died while besieging it in 1350, a victim of the Black Death.
 Yusuf I was assassinated in 1354.
 Abu al-Hasan had more success expanding his empire in North Africa than he did in Iberia, and for a short time in the 1340s he ruled over Tlemcen (the city that controlled most of what is now northern Algeria) and Ifriqiya (roughly modern Tunisia) in addition to Morocco.
 But the Arab tribes under his control revolted in Tlemcen and Ifriqiya in 1348, and meanwhile his own son, Abu Inan Faris, deposed him in his capital, Fez, forcing him to abdicate in 1350 or 1351.
 He died shortly thereafter.